-Liaison Office head Wang Zhimin said it is now a “battle of life and death” for Hong Kong’s future and “battle to defend Hong Kong.”
+Liaison Office head Wang Zhimin said it was is now a “battle of life and death” for Hong Kong’s future and “battle to defend Hong Kong.”

 He asked the attendees to support the chief executive and the government, and voice less criticism.

 Now TV news channel cited unnamed sources as reporting that analysis by Beijing concluded that the city had 1,000 “extreme violent protesters” supported by foreign forces.
-Beijing decided that the Hong Kong police must arrest protesters en mass, and the Department of Justice must speed up prosecutions to deter them.
+Beijing decided that the Hong Kong police must arrest protesters en masse, and the Department of Justice must speed up prosecutions to deter them.